General Electric: Is Progress Their Most Important Product?

 In this article, I'll review the history of General Electric Co.
-(NYSE:GE); explore to what extent GE is in a position to succeed in today's environment; identify some critical factors to watch for; and I'll share my investment strategy as a GE shareholder.
+(NYSE:GE); explore to what extent GE is in a position to succeed in today's environment; ask whether their old "progress" slogan can have new relevance; identify some critical factors to watch for; and I'll share my investment strategy as a GE shareholder.

 (GE Logo from Business Review)